 The tank itself is like a little private enclosed bath.
 When you enter the tank, you close the lid.
 There is no noise, other than the sounds that your body makes, which are all amplified in the tank.
 You will hear your stomach gurgling, your eyelashes blink, and the sound of a splash when you move your arm or leg.
 It will be loud!

 The Epsom salt solution will work on healing your mind and body while you simply lie in the tank.
 There is no need for you to do anything – just relax!
-Meditation is more intense in a float tank as there are Absolutely No Distractions!
+Meditation is more intense and also much more effective in a float tank as there are Absolutely No Distractions!
 There are no mobile phones, Facebook, or emails competing for your attention.
 No-one can disturb you here!

 There are also not the distractions that you may find at home.
 You don’t need to think about the washing, or cooking dinner, writing a grocery list or starting on that next work project.
 None of those things are nearby for you to start on.
 You are completely, physically separated from work and chores.
 They can wait!